schadokar/schadokar/README.md

 I am in the Software industry for 4+ years.
 I love to document all my learnings as articles and tutorials in [my blog](https://schadokar.dev).
 I majorly write on Golang and Nodejs.
 Recently, I wrote an ebook on Hyperledger Composer.
 It is free and available in the PDF format.
-Go have [a look at it](https://schadokar.dev/ebooks/). :P
+Go have [a look at it](https://schadokar.dev/ebooks/).

 - 🔭 I’m currently working on Serverless to write blogs.
 - 🌱 I’m currently learning serverless and data structures.